jtsage/FS22_simpleInspector/README.md

 Spiritual ripoff of VehicleInspector - pared down to what I need/want

+## Note about the ZIP in the repo

+That ZIP file, while the ?working? mod, is usually my test version.
+It's updated multiple times per version string, so be aware if you download from there, instead of the releases page, you might be unknowingly using an old version.
+For "official" releases, please use the release link to the right.

 ## Features

 * Display all (enterable) vehicles or just those with the motor running